CSC-275/PigDice1/README.md

 </ol>

 ## Directions
-Write a program that uses the procedural programming approach presented in CSC 175 to implement the Pig Dice game described above.
+Complete the PigDice1.cpp template provided which should use the procedural programming approach presented in CSC 175 to implement the Pig Dice game described above.

 ### Your solution code should include the following:
 <ul>